 NGSS Performance Expectations:

 SummaryStudents learn how biomedical engineers work with engineers and other professionals to develop dependable medical devices.
 Specifically, they learn about suction pumps, which are important devices to keep in good repair, especially when they are used in remote locations.
-Student teams brainstorm, sketch, design and create prototypes of suction pump protection devices to keep fluid from backing up and ruining the pump motors.
+Student teams ask, research, imagine, plan, create, test, and improve prototypes of suction pump protection devices to keep fluid from backing up and ruining the pump motors.
 Using a real suction pump, they conduct repeated trials to test their devices for reliability, making improvements as necessary.

 After this activity, students should be able to:

 - Explain the purpose of the safety feature on a suction pump.